70SeptZero/ExcelManipulation/README.md

 2、Run the project.

-3、Retrieve the merged file from the "output" folder.
+3、The merged file will be put in the "output" folder.

 Note: Due to limited support for some Excel formulas in Apache POI, it may not be possible to retrieve the values of cells containing certain formulas.